Complete REx-PN Exam Guide: How to Pass Your Nursing Exam on the First Attempt

 Before applying for the RExPN exam, it is important to ensure that you have met all RPN exam eligibility requirements.

-- Exam Cost: The REx-PN costs CAD $350 per attempt in both Ontario and British Columbia.
+• Exam Cost: The REx-PN exam fee is CAD $350 per attempt in both Ontario and British Columbia.
 Testing outside Canada adds a CAD $150 international fee.
 Some optional administrative changes may include small service charges.
 Once your payment is approved, you receive an Authorization-to-Test (ATT) to schedule your exam and review test-day instructions.
-All fees are non-refundable.
+All RExPN exam fees are non-refundable.

 Preparing Efficiently for the RExPN Exam